Embeint/infuse-sdk/doc/embedded/app_features/task_runner.rst

 ************************************

 A task schedule is a description of when a task implementation should be run.
-A task schedule is linked to the implementation through the ``.task_id`` field of a :c:struct:`task_schedule`.
+A task schedule is linked to the implementation through the :c:member:`task_schedule.task_id` field.
 A single application can have multiple schedules referring to the same task implementation, although only a single schedule per task implementation can be running at a given time.

 Schedule Evaluation
 *******************